yinyancapital/first-principles/README.md

 ## a simple example

-question: *why is a chair strong?*
+question: *why does a small daily habit beat big bursts of effort?*

 first principles:
-- it must hold weight
-- weight travels through legs
-- legs need solid material

-so you choose strong legs and stable joints.
+- outcomes come from repeated actions
+- repeated actions are easier when they are small
+- small actions lower resistance
+- lower resistance makes consistency possible

+so small habits win because they make consistency easy.

 ---